-The American Society of Pain and Neuroscience has released consensus guidelines on interventional therapies for knee pain in the Journal of Pain Research.
+The American Society of Pain and Neuroscience has released consensus knee pain guidelines on interventional therapies in the Journal of Pain Research.

 Among Americans aged 55 years and older, an estimated 25% experience chronic knee pain, and 1 in 5 Americans aged 50 years and older report severe difficulties with physical function due to knee pain.

 To evaluate a patient with knee pain, a physical examination is the first crucial step.
 Clinicians should assess for swelling and skin changes.
 Evidence of swelling should trigger an assessment for pathologies associated with swelling, such as osteoarthritis, Baker cyst, and soft tissue injury, among others.
 Skin changes may suggest complex regional pain syndrome (CRPS) or infection.

 Imaging modalities should follow the cursory physical examination.
 The American College of Radiology recommends that radiography should be the initial imaging modality.
 Radiographs allow for evaluation of the joint space and identification of osteophytes and subchondral cysts.
 If soft tissue damage is suspected, magnetic resonance imaging (MRI) can be used.
 In the case of contraindications for MRI, computed tomography (CT) is a suitable alternative imaging modality.